Pitsilia: History

-At 704AD a peace treaty between Umayyad Caliphate and Tiberios III was broken.
+In 704AD a peace treaty between Umayyad Caliphate and Tiberios III was broken.
 Tiberios facilitated the repatriation of thousands of Cypriot war prisoners from Cyzicus Propontis.
 A large number of them settled in the region bringing the relics of the Holy Icons.
 Their freedom and repatriation was credited by them as a miracle through the Holy Icons' intercessions.
-After a few years later another miracle occurred - a general amnesty pardon for all fugitives, outlaws and militants in the area.
-The fame of the miracle Holy icons spread all over Cyprus and overseas.
+After a few years another "miracle" occurred – a general amnesty pardon for all fugitives, outlaws and militants in the area.
+The fame of the miracle of the Holy Icons spread all over Cyprus and overseas.
 These facts led to the establishment of feasts and festivals to commemorate the Holy Icons.
-The thousands of pilgrims contribute to the economic growth of the region, an economic growth and stability that lasted over a period of four centuries.
+The thousands of pilgrims contributed to the economic growth of the region, an economic growth and stability that lasted over a period of four centuries.

-The history of Pitsilia and the linkage between the past and the present is an example of the Hellenic elements survival in Cyprus.
-The festivals of Pitsilia have a special feature, combining the Christian devout and ancient Greek joyful celebrations.
+The history of Pitsilia and the linkage between the past and the present is an example of the survival of Hellenic culture in Cyprus.
+The festivals of Pitsilia have a special feature, combining the Christian and ancient Greek joyful celebrations.
 The song and music contest resembles the myth of Marsyas and Apollo.